Biden to tell Putin he'll face toughest sanctions yet if he invades Ukraine | Law-Order

 The two leaders head into the talks with scant room for compromise.
 Putin has said he wants legally binding guarantees NATO will not expand further eastwards and a pledge that certain types of weapons will not be deployed in countries close to Russia, including Ukraine.

-Ukraine's defense ministry on Tuesday accused Russia of deploying tanks and additional sniper teams to the frontline of the conflict in eastern Ukraine.
-Russia in 2014 annexed Ukraine's Crimea region.
+Britain said on Tuesday it would use all possible tools to try to prevent Russian aggression against Ukraine and was considering extending more defensive support.
+The Ukrainian defence ministry accused Russia on Tuesday of deploying tanks and additional sniper teams to the frontline of the conflict in eastern Ukraine.

+Russia annexed Ukraine's Crimea region in 2014.
+(Additional reporting by Idrees Ali in Washington, Gleb Stolyarov, Dmitry Antonov, Alexander Marrow, Tom Balmforth and Katya Golubkova in Moscow, Michelle Nichols at the United Nations; Editing by Lincoln Feast, Catherine Evans and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)